toniclecb/springbootregistration/readme.md

 ### 102_spring_actuator

 Spring Boot's Actuator dependency is used to monitor and manage the Spring web application.
+Actuator is mainly used to expose operational information about the running application — health, metrics, info, dump, env, etc. It uses HTTP endpoints or JMX beans to enable us to interact with it (https://www.baeldung.com/spring-boot-actuators).
 Now, after running the application, it is possible to access the address http://localhost:9001/actuator/health, for example, to see the status of the server ("UP" is expected).

 Actuator can respond in different port than the application, for that we change application.properties file.

+We change the default endpoint to http://localhost:9001/act and enable all the endpoints of actuator changing the properties "management.endpoints.web.exposure.include" and "management.endpoints.web.base-path".

+...